gray rectangle with angle

 Everything You Need to Know About Wide Load Trucking

-What is a wide load?
+What is a wide load truck?

 • Construction equipment: bulldozers, cranes, backhoes, storage tanks, or dump trucks